joakimk/rpi-elixir-phoenix-app-example/README.md

 ```

 Would be interesting to know how many channel clients it could handle at a resonable level of service (1 second or less to broadcast to everyone).

+If you like benchmarking, ping me with the benchmark and the numbers and I'll add them here.

 ## Building